 “Our advisors are there to help the members stay calm and focused on the plan they set in place,” Kristina says.

-*Online brokerage services are offered through Qtrade Investor.
-Mutual funds, other securities and securities related financial planning services are offered through Credential Securities.
-Qtrade Investor and Credential Securities are divisions of Credential Qtrade Securities Inc. The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
+*Online brokerage services are offered through Qtrade Direct Investing, a division of Credential Qtrade Securities Inc. Qtrade, Qtrade Direct Investing, and Write your own future are trade names and/or trademarks of Aviso Wealth.
+Mutual funds, other securities and securities related financial planning services are offered through Credential Securities, a division of Credential Qtrade Securities Inc. The information contained in this article was obtained from sources believed to be reliable; however, we cannot guarantee that it is accurate or complete.
 This article is provided as a general source of information and should not be considered personal investment advice or a solicitation to buy or sell any mutual funds and other securities.
 Credential Securities is a registered mark owned by Aviso Wealth Inc.